shaadclt/Article-Research-Write-AI-Agents/README.md

 # Article Creation using AI Agents
-This project sets up agentic automated for planning, writing, and editing blog content using AI agents with crewAI.
+This project sets up agentic automation for planning, writing, and editing blog content using AI agents with crewAI.

 ## Installation
 First, ensure you have the necessary packages installed using pip.